neuralmagic/guidellm/README.md

   </picture>
 </p>

-**GuideLLM** is a powerful tool for evaluating and optimizing the deployment of large language models (LLMs).
+**GuideLLM** is a powerful tool for evaluating and enhancing the deployment of large language models (LLMs).
 By simulating real-world inference workloads, GuideLLM helps users gauge the performance, resource needs, and cost implications of deploying LLMs on various hardware configurations.
 This approach ensures efficient, scalable, and cost-effective LLM inference serving while maintaining high service quality.

 ### Key Features